CDDR1/Oasis-copy/README.md

 # Oasis-copy

-Replicated the Oasis home page from Farmingdale just for fun and to put in practice my acquired knowledge of HTML and CSS.
+Replicated the Oasis home page from Farmingdale just for fun and to put in practice my knowledge of HTML and CSS.